polipones/pod-hugo-main-website/content/posts/_index.en.md

 ---
 # Will be displayed at top of the page as main heading
-title: Posts # TODO
+title: Posts
 # Short post category description
-description: "" # TODO
+description: "News, announcements and information from the Pod-O-Lee club."

 ShowBreadCrumbs: true
 ShowPostNavLinks: true